 Judicial review in England and Wales: civil matters

-1.2.20 An application for permission to apply for judicial review is made to the Administrative Court (which is part of the Queen's Bench Division of the High Court).
+1.2.20 An application for permission to apply for judicial review is made to the Administrative Court (which is part of the King's Bench Division of the High Court).
 If the judge in the Administrative Court refuses the application without a hearing, an application can be made for the decision to be reconsidered at a hearing.
 Where permission to apply for judicial review has been refused by the Administrative Court after reconsideration at an oral hearing, the applicant may appeal against the refusal of permission.
 Such an appeal must be filed in the Court of Appeal within 7 days.
 For such an appeal to be successful, the applicant needs to be granted both i) permission to appeal against the Administrative Court's determination; and ii) permission to apply for judicial review.